Yes No Share to Facebook

 Procedural and Substantive Law Topics and Legal Issues Common to Litigation

 Lawsuits may at first glance appear to involve relatively simple facts, issues, and laws; however, very quickly even the most simple of case may turn into a much more complex matter.
 Litigants should have a general understanding of procedural court rules, evidentiary admissibility, burden of proof, cause of action, jurisprudence overridden by statutory provisions, among many other things, that can otherwise present significant challenges to the unprepared.
-Accordingly, the various articles provided below are to assist as a helpful guide to greater understanding of what should be known; however, as with all information provided by this website, these articles are for informational purposes only and intended merely as an insightful overview for curing of curiousity Prior to taking action or making use of any information provided herein, always seek and obtain advice from a qualified legal professional.
+Accordingly, the articles below, among all information provided within this website, are provided for informational purposes only as merely an overview of various legal principles and are without suggestion that such information should be perceived, taken, or used, as legal advice in any actual case.
+Any information herein should always be reviewed with a qualified legal advisor prior to acting on the information.